mrpowers-io/spark-style-guide/PYSPARK_STYLE_GUIDE.md

 * Write code that's easy to copy and paste in notebooks
 * Organize code into column functions and custom transformations whenever possible
 * Write code in version controlled projects, so you can take advantage of text editor features (and not pay for an expensive cluster when developing)
-* Only surface a minimal public interface in your libraries

 ## Avoid overreliance on notebooks